-Taking nutritional Zeaxanthin supplements can benefit cancer patients with Endometrial Carcinoma on Cyclophosphamide treatment.
-But avoid Zeaxanthin supplements if on Etoposide treatment for Retinoblastoma.
-Similarly, taking nutritional supplement Zeaxanthin can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Zeaxanthin when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Zeaxanthin extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Red Clover nutritional supplements.
+But Zeaxanthin supplements or Zeaxanthin extracts offer less benefit if on Vincristine treatment for Primary Wilms Tumor compared to Fenugreek.
+Similarly, taking nutritional supplements Zeaxanthin may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53 over Soy Bean.
+But avoid nutritional supplements Zeaxanthin when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Retinoblastoma or Endometrial Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Zeaxanthin.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Wilms Tumor, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Zeaxanthin.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Zeaxanthin?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene TP53?
-Are the implications of taking Zeaxanthin supplements in Retinoblastoma the same as Endometrial Carcinoma?
-Is it one and the same if you are on treatment Etoposide or on Cyclophosphamide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Zeaxanthin extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TP53 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Wilms Tumor?
+Is it one and the same if you are on treatment with Vincristine or Cisplatin?

 Zeaxanthin is a yellow carotenoid with strong antioxidant properties and an essential component for eye health.
 It is available in the form of dietary supplements.
 Following are some of the potential health benefits of Zeaxanthin: